 Information concerning the Fund's portfolio holdings is available via the link to the Fund and share class name at FederatedInvestors.com/FundInformation.
 A complete listing of the Fund's portfolio holdings as of the end of each calendar quarter is posted on the website 30 days (or the next business day) after the end of the quarter and remains posted for six months thereafter.
 Summary portfolio composition information as of the close of each month is posted on the website 15 days (or the next business day) after month-end and remains posted until replaced by the information for the succeeding month.
-The summary portfolio composition information may include: identification of the Fund's top 10 holdings, and a percentage breakdown of the portfolio by sector and asset class.
+The summary portfolio composition information of the Fund's top 10 holdings, portfolio profile statistics (such as weighted average effective maturity and weighted average effective duration) and a percentage breakdown of the portfolio by credit quality and sector.